taapey-labs/databricks-api-action/README.md

 ## Inputs

-- `token`: The Databricks API token.
+- `access_token`: The Databricks API token.
-- `host`: The Databricks host.
+- `url`: The Databricks API endpoint.
+- `method`: The HTTP method to use.

 ## Outputs